Mashamba/swim-proto-js/README.md

 ### @sync

-Requests a replay of events that have propagated through a node on some lane.
+Request a replay of events that have propagated through a node on some lane.
 The receiver should respond with the minimum set of events necessary to reconstruct the receiver's current state, as it pertains to the requested message lane.